isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In real code, `mutex`es are rarely named to conveniently remind the programmer of an intended relation and intended order of acquisition.
 In real code, `mutex`es are not always conveniently acquired on consecutive lines.

-I'm really looking forward to be able to write plain
+I’m really looking forward to be able to write plain

     lock_guard lck1(m1, defer_lock);